zephyrproject-rtos/zephyr/samples/boards/stm32/power_mgmt/blinky_standby_shutdown_mode/README.rst

-This sample is a minimum application to demonstrate basic power management of Standby mode and shutdown mode behavior in a basic blinking LED set up you can enter in shutdown mode or in standbymode mode. press and hold the user button to enter to shutdown mode when led2 is ON. press and hold the user button to enter to standby mode when led2 is OFF.
+This sample is a minimum application to demonstrate basic power management of Standby mode and shutdown mode behavior in a basic blinking LED set up you can enter in shutdown mode or in standbymode mode. press and hold the user button to enter to shutdown mode when LED2(GREEN) is ON. press and hold the user button to enter to standby mode when LED2(GREEN) is OFF. release the user button to exit from shutdown mode or from shutdown mode.

 .. _stm32-pm-blinky_standby_shutdown_mode-sample-requirements: